Skip navigation

 Other uses for this medicine

-Sirolimus also is used sometimes to treat psoriasis.
+Sirolimus also is used sometimes to prevent organ rejection in people who have received heart, pancreas, or intestinal transplants.
 Talk to your doctor about the possible risks of using this medication for your condition.

 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.